 And they aren’t alone.

-Joby Aviation, which is listing on the NYSE, has announced its intention to bring a flying car into production by 2024.
-Miami-based Archer Aviation is hoping to compete with its craft Maker, a minuscule electric jet with a 60 mile range that can reportedly operate at less than 45 decibels.
+Joby Aviation, which is listed on the NYSE, has announced its intention to bring a flying car into production by 2024.
+Miami-based Archer Aviation is hoping to compete with its craft Maker, a minuscule electric jet with a 60-mile range that can reportedly operate at less than 45 decibels.

 Bringing up the list is yet another US firm, BETA technologies, which received airworthiness approval from the US Air Force for its “flying car” ALIA in May of this year.